chrisosaurus/icarus/README.md

         fizzbuzz(_l0, _l1)
     end

-which will produce a c program `fizzer.c`if we compile and run this:
+and it will produce a c program `fizzer.c`.

+if we compile and run this:

     gcc fizzer.c -o fizzer
     ./fizzer